 In June 2010, former Mayor Slay signed the Complete Streets bill into law, encouraging transportation planners and engineers to keep walkers, cyclists and public transit users in mind, not just drivers.
 In 2015, Mayor Slay signed a more robust Complete Streets ordinance.
 "Complete streets" are those that are specifically designed to safely accommodate multiple modes of transportation.
 They have been shown to help reduce reliance on cars, stimulate economy, reduce harmful emissions and promote healthier living.

 Through its cycling initiative, the City of St. Louis has embraced alternative means of transportation (such as walking or biking) as healthy and environmentally-friendly ways of getting around.
-The City has a Bike-Ped Coordinator and many details about Bicycling in the City can be found in the Streets Department, which houses the Bike-Ped Coordinator postition.
+The City has a Bike-Ped Coordinator position, and many details about Bicycling in the City can be found in the Streets Department, which houses the Bike-Ped Coordinator postition.